conda/conda-build/docs/source/concepts/generating-index.rst

 * For all packages that need to be added/updated:

-  * Extract the package to access metadata including full package name, mtime, size, and index.json.
+  * Extract the package to access metadata, including full package name, mtime, size, and index.json.

   * Aggregate package metadata to repodata collection.